Updated: Oct 23

 State of exception

 Those places, and the logic behind them, fit what Italian philosopher Giorgio Agamben calls a “state of exception”; in this case, physical and conceptual, created by states in the name of security.
 States of exception share a characteristic: they quench our most fundamental rights.
 They operate at the margin of the law, under or sometimes above.
 Using loopholes and radical interpretations of the law, they generate their own rules and apparatus.

 Fast forward.
 Michael Flynn and his team at the GDP have now put together the most comprehensive database of its kind, culled over the years from every imaginable source.
 They have rigorously “coded” the immigration detention system around the world, painstakingly building their repository from scratch and continually updating it.
 The GDP team has done it using every tool and resource available, from combing through public records to using transparency laws when available to obtain documents.
 It operates with a global network of partners, organizations, and individuals to determine the conditions on the ground, in the facilities they have identified.
 Are families kept together?
 Are there children?
 How and by whom is the center operated?
 How safe is it?

-If he has called it a project, rather than an observatory, or a center, it is because he sees it as a constantly evolving object.
-Having established its conceptual framework in academia, Flynn and his colleagues set their sights on another space, moving beyond theory into activism and avocacy.
+If he has called it a project rather than an observatory, or a center, it is because he sees it as a constantly evolving object.
+Having established its conceptual framework in academia, Flynn and his colleagues set their sights on another space, moving beyond theory into activism and advocacy.

-“I think one of the reasons why most governments refuse to discuss their detention policies, do not collect data on their detention centers, is because liberal norms still hold today in many parts of the world.
+“I think one of the reasons why most governments refuse to discuss their detention policies and do not collect data on their detention centers is because liberal norms still hold today in many parts of the world.
 It is hard for a state to admit that you are locking people up and not charging them with a crime simply because they are migrants.”

 What can be learned from the Covid-19 crisis?